 This instance.json file must be included with your instance request.
 Please fill your information to provision.
-The "key" into SAP Cloud Platform Open Connectors Close.io is "closeio".
-This will need to be entered in the "key" field below depending on which Connector you wish to instantiate.
+The "key" into SAP Cloud Platform Open Connectors SendGrid is "sendgrid".
+This will need to be entered in the "key" field below depending on which connector you wish to instantiate.